Mohamed-h-Gamil/Calculator_App/readme.md

 ### Open Bracket Button Function

-The `jButton20ActionPerformed` function in `calculator_app.java` file is an event handler that gets called when the open bracket button "(" is clicked in your calculator application.
+The `jButton20ActionPerformed` function in `calculator_app.java` file is an event handler that gets called when the open bracket button "(" is clicked in the calculator application.
 Here's a breakdown of what each part of the function does:

 - `bracket_flag++;`: This line increments the `bracket_flag`, indicating that an open bracket has been entered.